2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 Chinese Zodiac Research Editor

-For 2026, the more useful question is this: what home mistakes make the year feel heavier than it needs to?
+Here's the thing — for 2026, the question that actually matters is: what home mistakes make the year feel heavier than it needs to?

-Your site already covers the full sign-by-sign overview, so this article stays practical.
-In the 2026 Fire Horse year, the signs most commonly mentioned in fan tai sui discussions are:
+The full sign-by-sign breakdown lives on the site already, so let's keep this practical.
+In the 2026 Fire Horse year, the signs that keep coming up in fan tai sui conversations are:

 • Horse: Ben Ming Nian / self-penalty framing in some schools